chubbymaggie/fossa-docs/src/md/on-prem-docs/installation-guide.md

 1. Provision valid SSL certificate and keyfiles that are verified on the host machine

-2. Move your new keyfile to `/var/data/fossa/server.key` and certificate file to `/var/data/fossa/server.crt` on the host machine
+2. Move your new keyfile to `/var/data/fossa/server.key` certificate file to `/var/data/fossa/server.crt`, and if applicable your certificate authority file `/var/data/fossa/server.ca` on the host machine

 3. Configure FOSSA for https